dm18/xled-docs/docs/protocol_details.rst

 00 (frame / spacer)
 000000 (LED value)

-as in a UDP packet sent tot the device on port 7777 would be 01bd6516509616a58000000000
+as in a UDP packet sent to the device on port 7777 would be 01bd6516509616a58000000000

+as in every UDP packet from an RGB LED set would be
+10 hex bytes + ( 3 hex bytes * number_of_led )

+Similarly, if it was RGBW, then maybe it would be
+10 hex bytes + ( 4 hex bytes * number_of_led )
+?

 Then follows body of the frame similarly to movie file format - three bytes for each LED.

 For my 105 LED each packet is 325 bytes long.